 The test precisely indicated the organ or tissue where the tumor was located in 90% of cases if cancer was detected.
 The sensitivity of the test varies according to the stage of the disease but the results are still very informative for doctors.

-“The specificity and sensitivity of the test is close to the level required for screening at the population level, leading author of the study Jeffrey Oxnardstressed noticed the importance of the achievements.
+“The specificity and sensitivity of the test are close to the level required for screening at the population level, leading author of the study Jeffrey Oxnardstressed noticed the importance of the achievements.

 The scientists continue clinical research and intend to conduct tests in a new group of volunteers which should be more than 6 thousand people.